 Medium Term Financial Plan

-The medium term financial plan for the period 2015/16 to 2018/19 anticipates a continuation of the central government public sector funding reduction program to 2020.
-The medium term financial plan anticipates funding from central government to fall by 5.1% in 2015/16 and at least 3.2% each year from 2016/17 onwards.
+The medium term financial plan for the period 2017/18 to 2020/21 anticipates a continuation of the central government public sector funding reduction program to 2020 and beyond.
+The medium term financial plan anticipates funding from central government to fall by 1.4% each year from 2017/18 onwards.

-Improving services and delivering better outcomes for communities against a backdrop of budget cuts is a key challenge and priority for the PCC and Chief Constable.
+Improving services and delivering better outcomes for communities against a backdrop of budget cuts is a key challenge and priority for the PCVC and Chief Constable.

 Further information can be found within our financial documents, by clicking on the link below: